What’s Wrong With High SPF?

-Users of high-SPF sunscreens stay in the sun longer with a single application and get burned when the product’s chemicals break down, wash off or rub off on clothes and towels.
-Armed with a false sense of security, they extend their time in the sun well past the point when users of low-SPF products head indoors.
-As a result, high-SPF users get the same number of sunburns as unprotected sunbathers and absorb more damaging UVA radiation, which many high-SPF products do not effectively block.
+3. Consumers misuse high-SPF products – High-SPF products tend to lull users into staying in the sun longer and overexposing themselves to both UVA and UVB rays.
+Imbued with a false sense of security, people extend their time in the sun well past the point when users of low-SPF products head indoors.
+As a result, they get as many UVB-inflicted sunburns as unprotected sunbathers and are likely to absorb more damaging UVA radiation.

-High-SPF products contain greater amounts of sun-blocking chemicals than low-SPF sunscreens.
-These ingredients may pose health risks when they penetrate the skin, where they have been linked to tissue damage and potential hormone disruption.
-If studies supported a reduction in skin damage and skin cancer risk from high-SPF products, the additional exposure might be justified.
-But they don’t, so choosing sunscreens with lower amounts of active ingredients – SPF 30 instead of SPF 70, for example – is prudent.
+4. High-SPF products have greater risks to health – High-SPF products require higher concentrations of sun-filtering chemicals than low-SPF sunscreens.
+Some of these ingredients may pose health risks when they penetrate the skin, where they have been linked to tissue damage and potential hormone disruption.
+Some may trigger allergic skin reactions.
+If studies showed that high-SPF products were better at reducing skin damage and skin cancer risk, that extra chemical exposure might be justified.
+But they don’t, so choosing sunscreens with lower concentrations of active ingredients – SPF 30 instead of SPF 70, for example – is prudent.

 The sunscreen industry has defended high-SPF sunscreens as a way to combat consumer misuse (Ou-Yang 2012).
 Numerous studies show that sunscreen users apply just one-fifth to a one-half the quantity of sunscreen the maker recommends.
 When someone applies only 25 percent of the ideal amount of SPF 30, the sunburn protection on the skin is actually only 2.3.
 Someone who applies SPF 100 sparingly can wind up with a functional SPF as low as 3.2.
 In the real world, these products are less effective than T-shirts, which generally have and SPF of 5.